 You'll want to start by collecting all the necessary parts from the BOM and machining the parts from the design files.

-With the linear rails installed and t-nuts inserted in the side slots, you can now install the back-side corner brackets. using the 1/2" socket cap screws.
+With the rails mounted and t-nuts in place, install the rear corner brackets using 1/2" socket cap screws.

-I found an old Mac Pro case, that I gutted and installed all the electronics:
+For the electronics enclosure, I repurposed an old Mac Pro case, which provided excellent space and airflow for all the components:

 and GND

-are wired together and then to the +5V
+together and connect to the breakout board's +5V

 I used an extra PCIe Parallel Port breakout card for some more inputs.
 This allowed me to connect a jog pendant with 7 buttons, a touch probe and a tool setter.
 In order to make wiring easier, I build this little breakout board: